siraat-ai-academy/freelance-content-writing-suite-by-jamalu/01-blog-article-writing/02-thought-leadership-articles.md

 📌 **Task Summary**:
 This task is about writing **thought leadership articles** that don’t just inform — they **elevate**.
 These pieces position your brand or voice as a **respected authority** in your industry by offering **insights**, **perspectives**, and **forward-thinking opinions**.
 Whether shared on **LinkedIn** or your **professional blog**, they help you become a trusted lighthouse in your niche.

-> _“This is where insight turns into influence — and your voice, through Jamalu’s pen, becomes a lighthouse for the minds that seek direction.”_
+> _“This is where insight turns into influence — and your voice, through Eks2’s pen, becomes a lighthouse for the minds that seek direction.”_

 ---
 ________________________________________